4digitmwc/media-centre-articles/opinions/week8.md

 It is currently in the development and aims for new developers to get used to the programming languages and how to create the algorithms using the storyboard as a learning framework, including making storyboard creation more accessible to everyone.

 For those who are interested in contribution or testing, please **Direct Message me in Discord** (IndexError#1033).
 As a developer, I gladly accept any help with this module.

+For the source code of this particular storyboard, you can look it up [here](https://github.com/indekkusu-era/essence-storyboard/tree/main/essence).
+If you have a python and some linear algebra knowledge, feel free to check it out alongside with this article.

 ## Quotes, Chapters and Mapper Names